NAV on 2020/02/27

 FTSE/JSE All Share index

-The last quarterly review of the FTSE/JSE SWIX All Share Index saw no changes to the index constituents.
+The last quarterly review of the FTSE/JSE SWIX All Share Index saw the deletion of Afrocentric Investment, Delta Property, Mix Telematics, Rebosis Property and Tradehold.
+The was one addition to the index, which was DRD Gold.
 The fund performed in-line with the index this quarter.
-It benefitted from its exposure to EOH, Cartrack Holdings and Goldfields, which were the top three performers over the quarter.
-However, exposure to the Rebosis Property Fund, Tongaat Hulett and Intu Properties detracted from performance, as these were the three worst performers.
-Rebosis returned -64.8% over the quarter.
-Market overview
+It benefitted from its exposure to Harmony Gold, Pioneer Food Group and Anglo-Gold Ashanti which were the top three performers over the quarter, with Harmony Gold returning 82.1%.
+However, exposure to the Rebosis Property Fund, Intu Properties and Delta Property Fund detracted from performance, as these were the three worst performers.
+Rebosis returned -49.3% over the quarter.

-Against the backdrop of slowing global economic growth, pause in trade war and a less hawkish Fed, there is potential for some relief to the financial markets.
+Against the backdrop of slowing global economic growth, a pause in trade war, could provide some relief to the financial markets.
 But if trade uncertainty continues posing a significant drag on business and consumer confidence, we expect risk aversion will rise as the ability of developed markets and vulnerable emerging economies to weather the impact of trade wars remains uncertain.
 Additionally, emerging economies with sizeable dollar debts and fiscal deficits may struggle.
-After more than two years of steadily rising interest rates, 2019 could mark the peak for US treasury yields for the current business cycle, however the road ahead is likely to remain bumpy.
 Locally, uncertainty will remain high until the government provides evidence that SA’s economic policy and reforms are heading in the right direction for future growth.
 We believe investors should focus on liquid markets segments with risk dialled down compared with market benchmarks.

 This investment objective is to earn a total compound annual return, which substantially equates to